 Again we emphasize that this statement might depend on the the method we have described for computing $\gamma^\prime$ in this catalog.

-Panel (b), corresponding to the model in which TDE rates are set by \mbh, predicts a distribution weighted even more toward lower-mass SMBHs than real detections seem to suggest, along with generally over-predicting the detection rate.
-Also recall from Figure~\ref{fig:MstarZ3Panel} earlier that this model predicts the detections to be dominated from very low-redshift galaxies compared to real detections.
+Panel (b), corresponding to the model in which TDE rates are set by \mbh, expects a distribution weighted even more toward lower-mass SMBHs than real detections seem to suggest, along with generally over-predicting the detection rate.
+Also recall from Figure~\ref{fig:MstarZ3Panel} earlier that this model expects the detections to be dominated from very low-redshift galaxies compared to real detections.

 When considering the observed \mbh\ distribution in the case of constant per-galaxy rate as in panel (c), it is somewhat of a coincidence that the distribution is so flat near peak --- There is pressure toward higher mass because of the Eddington limit and dust, but there is also pressure toward lower mass because of the larger number of lower mass SMBHs nearby, as seen in Figure~\ref{fig:SmbhMassFuncVolDisrupt}.